 This article describes the birth of one of Britain's most successful regional magazines, Cheshire Life, in 1934, in the context of the economic and social changes of the times.
 The magazine began as the mouthpiece for an economic development council during the Depression, but came under new ownership in 1935, leading to rapid and significant changes in its content and fortunes.
-The new publisher, Christopher Nicholls, was an advertising and marketing expert whose rise from the back streets of Piccadilly to a Shropshire country mansion epitomised the new-look magazine.
+The new publisher Christopher Nicholls was an advertising and marketing expert whose rise from the back streets of Piccadilly to a Shropshire country mansion epitomised the new-look magazine.
 Nicholls had a huge influence on Cheshire Life but also on county magazines as a genre, setting a template which is still in use today.
 Nicholls successfully created an advertising vehicle which grew fat on the boom in consumer advertising of the 1930s, filling it with photographs and other editorial benefiting from the cachet of the county set.
+Content analysis of a sample of magazines, whilst not claiming to be scientific, does point to certain trends.

-The decline of the gentry as political and economic leaders can be seen in the magazine, but their social world of 'county society' lived on, eagerly adopted by a segment of the rising middle class.31
+In particular, the decline of the gentry as political and economic leaders can be seen in the magazine, but their social world of 'county society' lived on, eagerly adopted by a segment of the rising middle class.32